wp-plugins/6scan-protection/readme.txt

 6Scan requires write permissions to your web root directory and .htaccess file in order to install the automatic fix signatures.
 For more information on how to enable write access, please see http://codex.wordpress.org/Changing_File_Permissions .

+= I am seeing an error that is similar to "Could not open handle for fopen..." =

+Please read an extensive explanation on this matter [here](http://6scan.freshdesk.com/solution/articles/2681-i-am-seeing-an-error-that-is-similar-to-could-not-open-handle-for-fopen-)

 == Screenshots ==

 1. Your dashboard shows the vulnerabilities you are being protected against.